Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Dam Square

-Dam Square, located in the heart of Amsterdam, is the city’s bustling central square and a hub of activity.
-Surrounded by historic landmarks such as the Royal Palace, the National Monument, and the Nieuwe Kerk (New Church), it is a must-visit for anyone exploring the city.
-While visiting here, make sure you take a moment to sit on the steps of the monument and watch the world go by.
+The Dam Square is the pulsing heart of Amsterdam, which is situated in the center of the city.
+With various historic landmarks around it, including the Royal Palace, the National Monument, and the Nieuwe Kerk (New Church), it is an absolute tourist attraction that visitors should not miss.
+One thing you must do when visiting here is to sit down on the steps of the monument and watch the world pass by.

 7. Canal Cruise